ialbert/bio/md/bio-install.md

     pip install bio --upgrade

+## Quick start

-Try it out (set verbose mode to see what is happening):
+Run a simple fetch command, set the verbose mode to see what is happening:

     bio NC_045512 --fetch -v

-then, list the known data:
+now list the known data:

     bio --list